Favourited 271 times

 We are now well established on the family farm following a few successful seasons.
 Most of our longer term projects are finished or nearing completion.

-Renovations to upgrade the barn to a rustic wedding/events venue catering for 48 people is to start within the next few weeks.
-Our first wedding booked is at the end of February 2020.
+Renovations to upgrade the barn to a rustic wedding/events venue catering for 48 people is half way.
+The deck is great, doors to follow.

 The cottages rented out for extra income and the ongoing documentation of the indigenous fauna and flora is going well.

-I'm keen on expanding my Spanish vocabulary and get my German going.
+I'm keen on expanding my Spanish, German and Hebrew.